terabitbaci/capstone-census-api/README.md

 ## Development Roadmap
 This is v1.0 of the app, but future enhancements are expected to include:
-* adding highcharts to display relevant data from the api - Here is a mockup
+* adding highcharts to display relevant data from the api.
+The following is a mockup.
 ![Highcharts demo](https://github.com/terabitbaci/capstone-census-api/blob/master/user-stories-and-wireframes/Highcharts-demo.png)